Xiamen: Undersea tunnel

 In addition to bridges, tunnels also help Xiamen connect the inside and outside parts of the island.
 Xiang'an Tunnel is China's first undersea tunnel with large cross-section and is also the sixth route to access Xiamen Island.
 It was opened to traffic on 26 April 2010, with a total length of 8.695 km, of which the tunnel part covering 6.05 km connecting Xiaman Island and Xiang'an district.
 Moreover, there is the Haicang Tunnel, was opened to traffic on 17 June 2021.
 It has a total length of 7.102 km, of which the tunnel part covering 6.293 km.
 It set three interchange to connect Haicang and Huli districts.
 Moreover, there is the Tong'an Tunnel, scheduled to be opened to traffic in 2028, under construction.

 Subway

 Xiamen subway initiated construction on 1 April 2014 and was put into experimental operation on 31 December 2017.
-According to Xiamen's rail traffic planning approved by the central government, the city has three metro lines by 25 June 2021 and will also accelerate the construction of Metro Line 4 and 6, with a total length of 233 kilometers.
+According to Xiamen's rail traffic planning approved by the central government, the city has five metro lines by 16 September 2026 and will also accelerate the construction of Metro Line 9 and R1, with a total length of 325 kilometers.
 The city will witness the rapid development of its subway traffic network.
-The Metro Line 1, 2 and 3 has currently started operation.
+The Metro Line 1, 2, 3, 4 and 6 has currently started operation.